loaded02/TV_RemoteControl/README.md

 TV_RemoteControll
 =================

-GUI Anwendung mit Java Swing aus einer Arbeit an der h_da
+GUI application with Java Swing created during studies at h_da.
+Caution: Plain simulation app.
+There is no hardwarelink.